 There are also these things to consider:

-• If you empty your pool at the end of summer, please do it during dry weather, when the wastewater network is better able to cope with the extra flow of water.
+• If you empty your swimming or small heated pool at the end of summer, please do it during dry weather, when the wastewater network is better able to cope with the extra flow of water.

-• If your pool is in-ground, you may need to take precautionary measures to address groundwater pressure on the empty pool.
+• If your swimming pool or small heated pool is in-ground, you may need to take precautionary measures to address groundwater pressure on the empty pool.

-• If you live on a flat rural property, your pool can be emptied directly to the ground.
+• If you live on a flat rural property, your swimming or small heated pool can be emptied directly to the ground.
 You will need to take care that it does not drain into a watercourse or impact another property.
 It should also not drain into a septic tank system.
-We suggest that you check any chemical levels, in particular chlorine, to ensure they are low before emptying the pool as these can have an impact on plantings.
+We suggest that you check any chemical levels, in particular chlorine, to ensure they are low before emptying the swimming or small heated pool, as these can have an impact on plantings.

-To remove or demolish a small heated pool like a spa, you do not require building consent, however, the removal of the swimming pool may require resource consent, in particular, if it is an in-ground pool.
+To remove or demolish a small heated pool, you do not require building consent, however, the removal of the residential pool may require resource consent, in particular, if it is an in-ground pool.

 For advice on this, please email our planning team at DutyPlanner@ccc.govt.nz or phone 03 941 8999 and ask to speak to the duty planner.

-Let us know if you have removed a swimming pool from your property so we can update our records and stop inspections.
+Let us know if you have removed a residential or small heated pool from your property so we can update our records and stop inspections.

-If you are thinking about installing a swimming pool or spa, or you have questions about pool barriers that aren’t answered here, or at the MBIE website(external link), email fspinspections@ccc.govt.nz
+If you are thinking about installing a residential or small heated pool, or you have questions about pool barriers that aren’t answered here or on the MBIE website(external link), email fspinspections@ccc.govt.nz.